ivanievillpuff/LinqContraband/README.md

 ### LC007: N+1 Looper

 Database queries have high fixed overhead (latency, connection pooling).
 Executing 100 queries takes ~100x longer than executing 1 query that fetches 100 items.

+**👶 ELI10:** Imagine you need 10 eggs.
+You drive to the store, buy *one* egg, drive home.
+Drive back, buy *one* egg, drive home.
+You do this 10 times.
+You spend all day driving instead of just buying the carton at once.

 **❌ The Crime:**